memgraph/docs/gqlalchemy/reference/transformations/translators/pyg_translator.md

 def get_instance(self) -> dgl.DGLHeteroGraph
 ```

-Creates an instance of PyG graph from all edges that are inside Memgraph.
+Creates an instance of `PyG` graph from all edges that are inside Memgraph.
 Currently, isolated nodes are ignored because they don't contribute to message-passing neural networks.
-Only numerical features that are set on all nodes or all edges are transferred to the PyG instance since this is PyG's requirement.
+Only numerical features that are set on all nodes or all edges are transferred to the `PyG` instance since this is `PyG's` requirement.
 That means that any string value properties won't be transferred, as well as numerical properties that aren't set on all nodes.
-However, features that are of a type list are transferred to the PyG instance and can be used as any other feature in the PyG graph.
-Regardless of data residing inside the Memgraph database, the created PyG graph is a heterograph instance.
+However, features that are of a type list are transferred to the `PyG` instance and can be used as any other feature in the `PyG` graph.
+Regardless of data residing inside the Memgraph database, the created `PyG` graph is a heterograph instance.

 #### Example

-Use the following block of code to create an instance of the `DGLGraph` from the data residing inside `Memgraph`:
+Use the following block of code to create an instance of the `PyG` graph from the data residing inside `Memgraph`:

 ```python
 pyg_translator = PyGTranslator()